timmy588/positive-integers/README.md

 # positive-integers
 **Description:** The Positive Integers program prompts users to enter a series of positive integers, calculates their sum, finds the maximum and minimum values, and counts how many numbers were entered, ensuring valid input throughout.
+The artifact I chose is my Positive Integers program, which allows users to input a series of numbers while ensuring that they are all positive.
+The program effectively handles user inputs, performs calculations, and provides feedback in an organized manner.
+It demonstrates my understanding of basic data handling, loops, conditionals, and functions in Python.